swhelan123/UCDFS-VCU/README.md

+# UCD Formula Student - EV VCU Software Development (Shane Whelan's Fork)

+This repository is my primary development fork for the UCD Formula Student team's electric vehicle (EV) Vehicle Control Unit (VCU) software.
+All ongoing development, including patches and iterative improvements (x.y.Z versions), are committed here.
+Stable minor version updates (x.Y.z) are then pushed to the team's official repository.

+My work on this project focuses on the complete VCU software lifecycle for the Arduino Due platform, including:
+* Designing and implementing robust CAN communication architecture for the Bamocar D3 motor controller and Orion BMS 2.
+* Developing motor control algorithms for the Emrax 208, featuring torque mapping and off-throttle regenerative braking with battery CCL (Charge Current Limit) management.
+* Ensuring compliance with critical FSUK safety rules by coding and validating APPS sensor validation and APPS/Brake plausibility interlocks.
+* Interfacing with various sensors (APPS, brake pressure, MPU6050) and peripherals.

+For the official UCD Formula Student team repository, please visit: [https://github.com/UCDFS/ARDUINO](https://github.com/UCDFS/ARDUINO)

+---

 # UCD Formula Student EV Controller - TODO List

 This document summarizes the outstanding tasks, calibration points, and verification steps required for the Arduino Due based EV controller software.